theminstack/styled/README.md

   - Primitive valued properties are passed through _unless_ the property names starts with `$`.
   - Function valued properties are passed through _only if_ the property name starts with `on`.
   - Object valued properties are passed through _only if_ the property name is `style`.
-- The [component-as-selector](https://styled-components.com/docs/advanced#referring-to-other-components) pattern only works when a component is given an explicit display name.
+- The [component selector](https://styled-components.com/docs/advanced#referring-to-other-components) pattern only works when a component is given an _explicit_ display name, because making every component selectable adds transfer size to SSR, and requiring a unique name mitigates some potential SSR vs client rendering order gotchas.
 - No [theme](https://styled-components.com/docs/advanced#theming) is _automatically_ injected into styled components, because custom themes can be _manually_ injected by using a theme hook with the `use` method.
 - No [keyframes](https://styled-components.com/docs/basics#animations) utility is included, because the `@keyframes` at-rule can be used in any styled template string, and the `getId` utility can be used if animation name collisions are a concern.
 - No [createGlobalStyle](https://styled-components.com/docs/api#createglobalstyle) utility is included, because global styles can be created by calling `styled('style')` which produces a global style component.